GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Design

-Once a node is blamed, the network has to reach a decision about it.
-In a naive solution, each node in the network would need to individually verify the blamed node, potentially inducing a significant overhead on the whole network.
-Further, for a sustainable autonomous network it is important to have a consistent view across the network.
+Once a node is blamed, the network has to reach a decision whether the node is malicious.
+For a sustainable autonomous network, it is important to have a consistent view across the network including the order of processed blames, as concurrent ones can conflict.
 Thus, a form of consensus is needed.
-However, consensus protocols do not scale, as explained in \Cref{sec:bftintro}.
+However, consensus protocols do not scale to large networks, due to their exponential message complexity~\cite{pbft}.

+To overcome this fundamental limitation, \sysname randomly elects a jury as the representatives to make a decision for the whole network.
+Ensuring a fair election in a distributed system is important for the security of the overall system, as the mutually distrusting nodes need to reliably agree on a common jury.
+Due to the distributed nature of \sysname, the challenge is to reliably converge on an election result.
+Otherwise, the individual views on which nodes are part of the jury may diverge and cause additional faults for the consensus or at worst, entirely prevent finding a quorum.
+Therefore, the right choice of key parameters guiding the election is critical.
+We examine the effect of such parameters in \Cref{sec:eval_waittime} and demonstrate a suitable trade-off between election reliability and the run-time of \sysname.

-To avoid these scalability issues, \acs{title} randomly elects a jury that representatively makes a decision for the whole network.
-While this improves scalability, it comes at the expense of the safety property.
-As the election of the jury is random, there is a chance that enough adversaries are elected that they can enforce an adversarial decision within the jury.
+While executing consensus only on a subset of nodes improves scalability, it comes at the expense of the consensus' safety.
+As the election of the jury is random, there is a chance that a sufficient number of malicious nodes are among the elected jury so that they can enforce an adversarial decision within the jury.
 However, we can adjust the consensus so that it stalls rather than fails, as stalling can be rectified by a re-election.
-In \Cref{sec:probs} we will analyze how these probabilities behave regarding \acs{title}'s configurable parameters.
-We will show that these parameters can be chosen, so that the probability of electing an adversarial jury are negligible.
+In \Cref{sec:probs} we analyze how these probabilities behave regarding \sysname's configurable parameters.
+We show that these parameters can be chosen such that the probability of electing an adversarial jury is negligible.

-\acs{title} is designed to be modular, hence, individual components have to be selected.
-Selecting these interchangeable components depends on the targeted use case and its requirements.
-However, each component has requirements independent of use cases that we will discuss in the following.
-In \Cref{sec:framework} will thoroughly discuss possible instances for each component and we describe a concrete instantiation in \Cref{sec:impl}.

-\paragraph{Integrity Validation Scheme.} Both for noticing the initial suspicious behavior of a potential adversary and the subsequent validation by the jurors, an integrity validation scheme is required.
-Such a scheme shall fulfill the following requirements:

-\begin{itemize} \item \emph{Correctness:} The scheme correctly conveys evidence representing the state of the prover to the verifier, even if the prover device is under the control of the adversary.

-\item \emph{Freshness:} The result of an individual validation shall only be legitimate for the respective request, e.g., past results shall not allow an adversary to illegitimately pass subsequent validations. \item \emph{Immediate:} The scheme shall work directly between two devices without the need for any third party. \item \emph{Lightweight:} The scheme shall be executable between devices with limited computational resources. \end{itemize}